xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 * If the data is going to be post processed using an FFT, then ``index_bit_reversal`` can be set to 1.
-This will store the data elements reordered according to a reversed bit pattern, suitable for an FFT without "index twiddling".
+This will store the data elements reordered according to a reversed bit pattern, suitable for an FFT without "index bit reversing".
 As a side effect, it stores the data as complex numbers, in such a way that a single complex FFT operates on two microphones in parallel.